Executive Council of the Irish Free State: Overview

-Once the President of the Executive Council had been appointed he nominated the Vice-President himself.
+Once the President of the Executive Council had been appointed he nominated the vice-president himself.
 The remaining cabinet ministers were also nominated by the President but had to be approved by a vote of consent in the Dáil.
 Initially the constitution provided that the Executive Council would consist of between five and seven ministers (not including its president) but under a constitutional amendment adopted in 1927 this maximum limit was increased to twelve.
 Similarly, initially it was required that all cabinet members hold seats in the Dáil, but an amendment in 1929 provided that one member could be a senator.

 If the Executive Council ceased to "retain the support of a majority in Dáil Éireann" the entire cabinet was obliged to resign en masse, however they were permitted to remain in office as acting ministers until the appointment of successors.
 The fact that an Executive Council that had lost the confidence of the Dáil could not request a dissolution created the possibility of a political stalemate.
 It meant that if the Executive Council resigned after being defeated, and the Dáil could not agree on a new Council, a Catch-22 situation might be created, in which the inability of the Dáil to choose a cabinet could not be resolved by the holding of a general election.
 Unlike the equivalent position since 1937 of Taoiseach, the President of the Executive Council did not have authority to advise the Governor-General to dismiss ministers.
 Rather, to dismiss a single member, the whole council had to be dismissed and reformed en bloc.
-Additionally, the President of the Council could not ask the Governor-General to dissolve the Dáil on his own initiative, but the Council as a whole had to do so.
-This meant that the position of the President was weaker than that of most modern prime ministers, and he was its chairman as much as he was its leader.
+Additionally, the President of the council could not ask the Governor-General to dissolve the Dáil on his own initiative, but the council as a whole had to do so.
+This meant that the position of the President was weaker than that of most modern prime ministers, and he was the council's chairman as much as he was its leader.